 PS: I’m shooting in the dark here.
 I hope I got the email right ([email protected])

 (He responded and we had a nice conversation)

 I was on the front page of ProductHunt in 2014, hunted by the founder Ryan.
-I got interviewed by Courtland here a long time ago, when I was doing $14k in monthly solo profits.
+I got interviewed by Courtland here a long time ago.
 HN crashed my website with traffic.
 I've hit many milestones and travelled to 25+ countries.
 I am not saying this to brag because all those things mean very little when I look back at my life for the last 8 years.
 It's funny that way.